coatyio/coaty-js/docs/man/developer-guide.md

     .catch(error => console.log(error));
 ```

-Detailed descriptions of the supported NoSQL operations are documented in the code
+Detailed descriptions of the supported NoSQL operations are documented in the
-of class `DbContext`.
-Further code examples can be found in the framework's unit tests
+code of class `DbContext`.
+Further code examples can be found in the framework's
-in the file `ts/test/spec/db-in-memory.spec.ts`.
+integration tests in the file `ts/test/spec/db-in-memory.spec.ts`.

 ### SQLite Node.js adapter